Say it loud - I'm elitist and proud

 Q: Are there any proven links between Iraq and Sept.
 11 terrorist attack?

-Q. Why would post-Sept.
+A: No Q. Why would post-Sept.
 11 links between Iraq and Al-Qaeda make sense?

 A. On the principle that 'My enemy's enemy is my friend' (or 'They're using us but we're using them').
 Weapons of mass destruction could be developed in Iraq and delivered to Western targets by Al-Qaeda.